VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_2/3_STAR_alignment.md

 ```

 # DONE!
 When finished, it's time to do the script submission thing.
-So go ahead and unleash the `sbatch star_align.sh`.
-Congratulations - you are now a full-fledged bio-stronomer (or rock-STAR if you prefer)!🌟
+So go ahead and unleash the `sbatch star_align.sh`.<br>
+Congratulations!
+You are now a full-fledged bio-stronomer (or rock-STAR if you prefer)!🌟

  ---